 Summer Research Scholars STEM-field application period is November 15-December 3, 2014.
 All other SRS applications are due Friday, January 30, 2015.

 W&L students and faculty have opportunities for joint research work during the summer months.
 The Summer Research Scholars (SRS) program has evolved over the decades into a robust series of opportunities and projects.
-Projects consist primarily of two types: assisting a professor in research, or carrying out a student-planned project under the supervision of a professor.
-The application process is competitive.
+The program aims to encourage the development of research techniques within a particular discipline, to promote the active acquisition of knowledge, and to stimulate student interest in inquiry.
+It is also intended to aid undergraduate faculty in their research activities by providing student help, but the projects must be meaningful in their own right as well as educationally valuable for the student.
+The application process is competitive, and funds may not be adequate to grant all proposals.
 The supported work is carried out during the summer months.

 Students interested in STEM (Science, Technology, Engineering, Mathematics) area research submit their applications online between November 15 and December 3.
 Their applications are evaluated by the STEM selection faculty and, if approved, are assigned to the appropriate funding source and project.
 For the STEM summer research application process, interested students should click here.
 These applications are due no later than December 3rd.
 For STEM summer research project descriptions click here.

 All other Summer Research Scholar applications (including those for STEM faculty that do not go through the earlier STEM selection process) are submitted by the faculty member, who nominates up to two students for the summer research project.
 Nominees must have a minimum cumulative grade-point average of 3.0.
 For the regular Summer Research Scholars application process, the sponsoring faculty member should click here.
 These applications are due no later than January 30th.
 Applications are submitted to the Associate Provost; decisions are made by the President's Advisory Committee.
 Careful attention to the guidelines is crucial in writing the proposal.
 Decisions will be made according to the following criteria: